threedworld-mit/tdw/Documentation/lessons/setup/launch_build.md

-# Auto-launching the TDW build
+# Setup: Auto-launching the TDW build

 By default, a TDW controller will automatically launch a build when it runs.
 It will also automatically update the TDW build if it detects an out of date version: